How to Clean Artificial Grass

 Typically pet-friendly, artificial grass products like ours are perfect for animal lovers– but if you have pets, and they like to use your artificial grass as a toilet, then you’ll have to do some extra cleaning.
 Namgrass is great for pets because it doesn’t discolour, but you don’t want pet waste to build up.
 Hose down the area after use, and if there is a lingering smell, use washing up liquid and warm water or a product specifically for cleaning artificial grass.

 As you enjoy your garden, you’re bound to spill things.
-Whether it’s sticky foods as you enjoy the warm weather or an accident while your kids play, cleaning artificial grass often a simple task.
+Whether it’s sticky foods as you enjoy the warm weather or an accident while your kids play, cleaning artificial grass is often a simple task.
 A damp sponge and a bit of water is usually enough to get rid of any spills.
-If it’s dried on or just a bit stubborn, a half-and-half mix of vinegar and water will usually do the job.
+If it’s dried on or just a bit stubborn, cleaning artificial grass with vinegar will also work.
+A half-and-half mix of vinegar and water will usually do the job.

 - Regarding artificial grass tools, don’t use sharp objects that might cut or tear the artificial grass.
 If you’re trying to lever something off your grass that’s stuck or dried on, then use a putty knife or something blunt.